 Bankruptcy Filing and Civil Lawsuit

 Once you file bankruptcy, the court suspends all creditor debt collection efforts – phone calls, bank levies, lawsuits, etc. by issuing an automatic stay.
 An automatic stay gives you relief until the end of the case, which in most cases is ruled in your favor.
+In your civil case, you will want to file a Suggestion of Bankruptcy with the state court to provide the notice of the bankruptcy to all the parties in the lawsuit and this will immediately stop the lawsuit and make the lawsuit subject to your bankruptcy case.
 However, you need to cooperate by observing all the requirements provided by the court and trustee.

 Upon the end of the case, you’ll either be discharged from your obligations entirely or granted a convenient repayment schedule depending on the type of bankruptcy you file.
 Nonetheless, you must surrender your non-exempt assets, if you have any, to cover some of the credit card debts.